 But surely there’s got to be some silver bullet or magic checklist for this, right?

-Consider the following 10 tips for training a newly hired technology sales person, especially someone with very limited experience in the IT channel.
-In parentheses next to each tip, you’ll find the name of the person or department who’ll typically provide that part of the technology sales training.
+Consider the following 10 tips for training a newly hired technology salesperson, especially someone with very limited experience in the IT channel.
+In parentheses next to each tip, you’ll find the name of the person or department who’ll typically provides that part of the technology sales training.

 Explain your company’s mission, values, target market definition, and ideal client profile.
 (VP sales, sales manager, or CEO in really small companies)

 Walk through the different parts of your company’s B2B marketing plan.
 Summarize currently active campaigns, as well as how your company tests and optimizes its campaigns. (marketing department)